CodeShayk/Schemio/README.md

         public Order[] Orders { get; set; }
     }
 ```
+There are three levels of nesting in the object graph for customer class above.
+- Level 1 with paths: `Customer/CustomerId`, `Customer/CustomerCode`, `Customer/CustomerName`
+- Level 2 with paths: `Customer/Communication` and `Customer/Orders`
+- Level 3 with paths: `Customer/Orders/Order/Items`

 #### Entity Schema
 > Step 2 - Define entity schema configuration which is basically a hierarchy of query/transformer pairs mapping to the object graph of the entity in context.

 To define Entity schema, implement `IEntitySchema<T>` interface where T is entity in context.
 The `query/transformer` mappings can be `nested` to `5 levels` down.
 You could map multiple schema paths to a given query/transformer pair.

+The above object graph with three levels is configured below with query and transformer pairs nested accordingly, mapping to object graph of customer as defined by the XPath schema.

 ```
 internal class CustomerSchema : IEntitySchema<Customer>